Person playing puzzle game on phone

 Screenshots of Magic Cube Puzzle 3D game, with four images of different block-based puzzles

 Magic Cube Puzzle 3D is a Rubik’s cube-style app that is thoroughly addictive.
-Unlike an actual Rubik’s cube, however, the game is actually beginner-friendly.
+Unlike an actual Rubik’s cube, however, the game is beginner-friendly.
 You can customize any puzzle to be as small as 2×2, so you can get started at an easy difficulty level.
 As you progress, you can work your way up to a whopping 20×20.

 You’re not restricted to just cube-based puzzles, either.
 The app also has pyramid and dodecahedron style puzzles to solve, again, each customizable from 2×2 to 20×20.
 The app’s 3D graphics are simple but realistic.
 It’s free to download, but ad-supported.
 You can remove the ads for just 99c.